ytg7146/DU_CNN/README.md

 6. $ python DU_CNN.py

-#tip: Install the required libraries if you get the error
+# tip: Install the required libraries if you get the error

 # Note1
-if the GPU memory is not enough,
+If the GPU memory is not enough,
 Reduce batch_size

 # Note2